tvandort/lightning-talk-implementation-details/slides.md

 2 find button click add check state
 3 find button click check rendered content

+---

+cool working tests!

+what would happen if we...

+note:
+change count to clicks
+change add to handleAdd

+---

 change count to clicks
 change add to handleAdd